 Tips for making your study abroad semester count

-Studying abroad can be an important investment in your future, especially if you approach it the right mindset.
-Here are some tips for taking the most out of the investment, before, during and after the study abroad period:
+Studying abroad can be an important investment in your future, especially if you approach it with the right mindset.
+Here are some tips for making the most out of the investment, before, during, and after the study abroad period:

 If you’re only just planning to study abroad